-By the end of this isokinetic dynamometry webinar, attendees should be able to be able to apply the most appropriate techniques for the measurement of muscle strength and joint function (as suggested by the BASES Biomechanics guidelines).
+By the end of this isokinetic dynamometry webinar, attendees should be able to apply the most appropriate techniques for the measurement of muscle strength and joint function (as suggested by the BASES Biomechanics guidelines).

 This webinar was broadcast on February 23rd, 2016, at 3:00 PM GMT and presented by Bill Baltzopoulos.